Elon Musk says he has 'verbal approval' to build New York-DC hyperloop

 He actually mentioned an East Coast hyperloop at that conference, saying "If you were to do something like a DC-to-New York hyperloop, I think you'd probably want to go underground the entire way because it's a high-density area."

-Musk added that his plan to keep the tunnel digging process from disturbing all the people above ground.
+Musk added that his tunnel digging process wouldn't disturb people above ground.

 "You're going under a lot of buildings and houses, and if you go deep enough, you cannot detect the tunnel," he said.

-One tweet Musk sent Thursday hinted it will at least be his boring company that digs the tunnel from New York to DC.
+One tweet Musk sent Thursday hinted that his boring company will dig the tunnel from New York to DC.
 He said he'll start the project "in parallel" with the LA tunnel network.
 But he didn't go so far as to say who will install the hyperloop.

-And Musk hinted at even bigger ambitions once those projects are topped off, saying he wants to build a hyperloop between Los Angeles and San Francisco and another in Texas.
+Musk tweeted about even bigger ambitions to build a hyperloop between Los Angeles and San Francisco and another in Texas.

-Both hyperloop and Musk's LA tunneling idea have been deemed longshot ideas -- but Musk does have a flare for bringing the impossible to life.
+Both hyperloop and Musk's LA tunneling idea are longshot ideas -- but Musk does have a flare for bringing the impossible to life.

-The Boring Company did not immediately respond to a request for comment.